Skip to main content

 4

-Functions can query data synced from external sources via data connectors.
-Connect a source like HubSpot or Google Sheets, sync the data into a data model, and your agent’s functions can access it just like any other app data.
+Agents can also access data synced from external sources via datasets.
+Add sources like HubSpot or Google Sheets to a dataset, sync the data, and your agent can query it alongside your app data.

 Query capabilities